cfactolerin/prune_url/README.md

 > rspec spec/
 ```

+## Heroku Deployment
+* Install heroku cli using brew by typing `brew install heroku/brew/heroku`
+* Link your local git repo to heroku by typing `heroku git:remote -a <heroku app_name>`
+* Login to heroku by typing `heroku login` and key in your credentials
+* Create a db by typing `heroku addons:create heroku-postgresql`
+* Migrate your database by typing `heroku run rake db:migrate`
+* Deploy to heroku by typing `git push heroku master`

 ## Ideas for improvement

 * Improve the stats api documentation and specs.
 Maybe use swagger or the Rspec api docs
 * Improve the generated code by using the actual url so that we can remove the url_digest column.
+* Create a dockerfile